codefellows-seattle-javascript-401d23/37-40-full-stack-application/README.md

-# Lab 37 Full-Stack Auth
+# Lab 38 Full-Stack Token Management

 ## Overview

 This lab combines a previous backend project (Lab 16-19) and a react frontend.
-The frontend allows for Signup/Login functionality that hits the backend api account POST and GET routes with async action creators.
+The frontend allows for Signup/Login/Logout, including token persistence using cookies.
+The front end connects with the backend api POST and GET routes with async action creators via superagent.
 Redux-reporter and redux-thunk middleware is included.

 ## Tech / Framework